learn-co-curriculum/programming-univbasics-4-nested-hashes-readme/README.md

 ## Our First Nested Hash

 With a nested hash, we can store complex collections of data.
-In other words, we can store data that is associated to other data via categories and subcategories.
+In other words, we can store data that is associated with other data via categories and subcategories.

-Both the `students` array and the `instructors` array should be associated to the same school.
+Both the `students` array and the `instructors` array should be associated with the same school.
 So, we can create a hash, `school`, that contains keys to denote the `instructors` and `students` categories.
 We can point these keys to the arrays that contain our instructors and students respectively.